Ridwan-Hussain/HSS4_Notes/Week6_Notes.md

 	- Teach urban middle and upper classes to admire and seek to acquire these newly valorize markers of Mexicanidad
 -

-Prompts are up on HSS slides:
-1.
-1.
-1.
-1.